marcinwiacek/pl1/readme.md

 # License

 GPLv3.
-For other please contact author of this report.
+For other please contact author of this repo.
 Please have in mind, that hr will be more than happy, if you could share with him project(s) or device(s) using this ISA.

 # First targets and timeline